Data, Infrastructure and Sustainability Summit UK

 Speaker

-Mariza Fotiou Former VP of Digital Product Management and Chief Product Officer BP
+Mariza Fotiou Ex-VP Product Management BP

-Opening Panel Discussion: Data Management – Balancing Innovation with Accountability
+Panel Discussion: Data Management – Balancing Innovation with Accountability

 Data management is no longer a backend operation.
 It has become a strategic cornerstone for shaping innovation, efficiency and compliance.